If you follow me on Instagram...do you remember these chairs I posted about that I saw at HomeGoods?

-I love them and want them, but want is different from need.
-I have perfectly nice dining room chairs that were handed down to me from my mom and dad.
+I love these dining table chairs that I saw when I was out and about, but I have no need for them as I have a perfectly nice set of dining room chairs that were handed down to me from my mom and dad.

 I like the styling of my chairs, but not the orange-toned wood.
 I made slipcovers for them when I first got them.
 You can find that post, here: How to Make Simple Slipcovers For Dining Room Chairs